Visit Winchester Logo

 The Great Hall

 Step into the legendary past at The Great Hall, home to King Arthur’s Round Table, and discover the stories of medieval knights and kings and the turbulent history of the English monarchy.
-On Saturday 13 September, take advantage of the classic and sports cars display in Castle Yard, where you can feast your eyes upon some stunning cars and talk to their passionate owners.
-The Hampshire Regency Dancers will also demonstrate dances from the Regency era throughout the day, while guided tours will take place.
+Wander the Great Hall and hear all about it's incredible history in a series of guided tours taking place on Saturday 12 September.

 Great Hall 091